-In this subsection we recall Gromov's construction of a `small cancellation' labeling of some expanders \cite{Gro}, following its exposition presented in \cite{AD}.
-We show a simplified (but non-elementary) construction of a labeling as in Lemma~\ref{l:scm}, relying on Gromov's construction.
-(Note however that our construction from Subsection~\ref{s:mLLL} works in much more general scope then Gromov's one.)
-Further, we explain why one cannot obtain the small cancellation labeling out of the one of Gromov, that is, why Lemma~\ref{l:sc1} does not hold for the generic labeling.
+In this subsection we recall the idea of Gromov's construction of a `small cancellation' labelling of some expanders \cite{Gro}, following its exposition presented in \cite{AD}.
+We remark that a construction of a labelling as in Lemma~\ref{l:scm} could be obtained using Gromov's construction.
+(Let us also remark that it could be concluded from \cite[Proposition 7.4]{OW}.)
+Further, we explain why one cannot obtain the small cancellation labelling out of the one of Gromov, that is, why Lemma~\ref{l:sc1} does not hold for the generic labelling.